CyberTrainingExercise/Docs/terms.md

 For example:

-> GOOD: "After the engagnement, the Admin should move the focus towards the next objective.
+> GOOD: "After the engagement, the Admin should move the focus towards the next objective.

-> BAD: "After the engagnement, the admin should move the focus towards the next objective.
+> BAD: "After the engagement, the admin should move the focus towards the next objective.
+> BAD: "After the engagement, the Administrator should move the focus towards the next objective.

 ## List